coozoo/qtoptirunindicator/README.md

 Bumblebee status: Ready (3.2.1).
 X is PID 8806, 1 applications using bumblebeed.
 ```

-If your output looks simmilar it should work too.
+If your output looks simmilar then this program should work for you too.

 ## Instalation